 Explores multiple approaches to creating water-based silkscreen prints.
-Starts technically with the information presented in Water-based Silkscreen I and builds with each new process into an advanced understanding and working knowledge of the process.
+Starts technically with the information presented in Water-based Silkscreen I and builds into an advanced understanding and working knowledge of the process.
 Covers variations on previous stencil preparations and printing, including large format, mixed media and monoprinting.
 A strong focus will be on the application of the process to develop a body of work based on a personal investigation into artmaking.
 Offered periodically.
 Prereq: ART 367.